Hello from everyone at Bungie,

 Getting Help

-Here are other tips that may help you or a loved one during treatment for depression:
+Here are common strategies that may help you or a loved one during treatment for depression:

 -